markjnkim/es_mod/01-html/content/step-3-hero.md

   border-color: #024e76;
 }
 ```
-Alternatively there is a short hand abbreviated version as well that includes all three values on one line.
+Alternatively there is a shorthand property that includes all three values on one line.

 ```css
 .hero-form {